BOURGUI07/Backend-of-spring-boot-e-Commerce-app/README.md

 - **Spring Security**: A comprehensive security framework for authentication, authorization, and more.
 - **Lombok**: A Java library that helps reduce boilerplate code by automatically generating getters, setters, constructors, and other   common methods through annotations.
 - **RestClient and RestTemplate**: Tools for consuming external service APIs, such as a sales tax API and internal APIs as well.
+- **RabbitMQ**: A message broker used for sending and receiving messages, particularly for handling order email confirmations asynchronously.

 ## Features